Tiny Love Midwifery

 Certified in Neonatal Resuscitation, American Academy of Pediatrics & American Heart Association

 Bachelors of Science in Women's Studies from Northern Arizona University

 About Emily Born CPM, LDM

-I am dedicated to helping women and families thrive.
+I am dedicated to helping families thrive.
 I grew up in Olympia, WA in a big, busy family.
 I have 5 siblings, 2 kids, and 10 nieces and nephews.
 I have always been surrounded by people I love and who love me.
 This fostered my love of families.
 After graduating from high school, I attended college at Washington State University.
 I got a degree in Human Development with an emphasis on Family Studies.
 From there.
 I moved to Portland, OR to be closer to my sister and start a job as a nanny.

 In 2006, my sister gave birth to her first child and she invited me to be a part of the process.
 She was attended by midwives in a birth center.
-This opened my eyes to the woman-centered care provided by midwives.
+This opened my eyes to the human-centered care provided by midwives.
 I was intrigued by how much they really knew and cared about my sister.
 This sparked my interest and many years of research into midwifery.

 After moving to Portland, I enrolled in Birthingway College of Midwifery where I earned my Bachelor of Science in Midwifery.
 As a student, I attended 70 births at home with several experienced midwives in the community, including Kristen.
-I have been taught to trust women and to trust birth.
+I have been taught to trust the body and to trust birth.
 I am so grateful for the wisdom that has been imparted on me by my mentors.

 I am a Certified Professional Midwife and licensed in the state of Oregon.
 I am a wife and a mother to two energetic and sweet boys.